donaji99/sql-data-sales-analytics-project/README.md

 5. **Magnitude** – Evaluating the total size and impact of sales.
    [Script](scripts/5_magnitude_analysis.sql)
    ![Revenue by Country](images/5..png)
+    The United States has the highest number of customers (7,482), making it the largest market, followed by Australia with 3,591.
+This suggests a strong sales presence in the U.S.
    ![Revenue by Gender](images/5.gender.png)
    ![Revenue by Category](images/5.3.png)
    ![Total Revenue](images/5.Revenue.png)